What To Look For When Buying A Used Car

 - Pickup truck

 As technology continues to advance, used car buyers need to consider a vehicle's features and how important these are when choosing a car.
-While it's possible to get a basic, super-affordable model, used cars may have additional features that enhance safety and overall driving experience, such as:
+While base models can be worth buying, used cars may have additional features that enhance safety and overall driving experience, such as:

 - Forward and reverse automatic braking